testingprofessional/SwaggerPetstoreApiTesting/README.md

     | 100  | Vido  | available|
   ```

-- Make a new .java file in the folder: stepdefinitions
+- Make a new .java file in the folder: stepdefinitions.
   Define the test scenario steps from the feature file to 'glue' them with the actual code

   ```Gherkin